Hayvi/scrape-/README.md

 - **Functions directory**: `functions`

 After deploy, open the Pages site root (`/`) and use the buttons / custom path box.

+### UI notes

+- Markets are grouped into categories (Populaire / BUTS / HANDICAP / ...) and show both counts:
+  - `X markets / Y outcomes`
+- Sidebar includes:
+  - `Only show games with 1X2 odds`
+  - `Hide competitions with 0 games`

 ### Health / config